I’m sharing all my tips for closet organization. To organize the master bedroom closet might feel overwhelming but I promise it won’t be.

 I know it might seem silly to make a closet attractive but I guarantee you, if you make it pretty, you are more likely to keep it clean and organized.
 When I organized our closet I put a chandelier in there because it makes the space pretty, and reminds me that it’s not just a closet, it’s another room in my house that I want to keep organized and pretty.

 Recently I had a couple piles of donation stuff hanging out in our closet and it was driving me nuts because I wanted my pretty space back!
 When I finally had time to drop the stuff off, I breathed a huge sigh of relief that I finally had my closet floor back.

-Here’s another great example of how you can make your space attractive.
-My friend at View Along the Way turned her totally boring closet (that isn’t even that big) into a gorgeous closet, that I think most women would love to have!
+Here’s another great example of how you can make your closet storage attractive.
+My friend at View Along the Way turned her totally boring closet (that isn’t that big) into a gorgeous space, that I think most women would love to have!

 I would love to see your before and after pictures, post them on Instagram and tag me @askannamoseley, or you can use the hashtag for this series – #organizedinlessthan30min.

 If you missed one of the posts in this series, here’s a list of what we’ve organized so far –